-- Internet browser setting and configuration (Check your Browser) - E-mail and file attachments - Uploading and downloading files - Using a word processing program such as Microsoft Office or saving as an Office file or PDF; I cannot grade Google Docs or open links to assignments. - 24-hour access to a computer with internet is recommended but not required; you can also use computers on the BC Campus in Learning Services or the Student Success Center. - An active and current Brazosport College email address check your email in D2L and BC email daily. - General knowledge in using D2L course tools such as email, discussions, drop box and quizzes (view Distance learning website for manuals and tutorials) - Check D2L often I suggest logging in every day.
+- Internet browser setting and configuration (Check your Browser) - E-mail and file attachments - Uploading and downloading files - Using a word processing program such as Microsoft Office; I cannot grade Google Docs or open links to assignments. - 24-hour access to a computer with internet is recommended but not required; you can also use computers on the BC Campus in Learning Services or the Student Success Center. - An active and current Brazosport College email address check your email in D2L and BC email daily. - General knowledge in using D2L course tools such as email, discussions, drop box and quizzes (view Distance learning website for manuals and tutorials) - General knowledge in the following (view Distance Learning website for manuals and tutorials): - Check D2L often I suggest logging in every day.
 Watch "News" item area for updates and other communications.